brainworxx/kreXX-TYPO3-Extension/Documentation/Config/AjaxCli/Index.rst

 .. code-block:: typoscript

     destination = "file"
-    detectAjax = "false"

 Logging
 ^^^^^^^
-Unless configured otherwise, all log files will be stored inside the folder krexx/log. kreXX will generate one output file for every request.
+The logging is documented herre: :ref:`logging`. kreXX will generate one output file for every request.

+|